Lew Tendler: Early life and career

 On September 28, 1898, in the South Philadelphia Jewish ghetto, Lew Tendler was born.
-Only two years after his birth, his father passed away after a protracted illness, leaving the family in dire financial problems.
+Only two years after his birth, his father died after a protracted illness, leaving the family in dire financial problems.
 He began selling newspapers on a city street corner at the age of six, defending his territory from fierce rivals with his fists.
 He began boxing as an amateur around twelve, often competing in tournaments at local burlesque houses.
 Turning pro in 1913 at the age of fifteen, he began his career as a bantamweight.
-His first bout on November 6, 1918, against Mickey Brown, was arranged by Phil Glassman and the Philadelphia Newsboy Association.
+His first bout on November 6, 1913, against Mickey Brown, was arranged by Phil Glassman and the Philadelphia Newsboy Association.

 In an important early career win, Tendler decisively defeated future world bantamweight champion Pete Herman on February 28, 1916, in six rounds, repeatedly scoring points with his right.
 Herman had difficulty mounting an effective defense, and bled from his nose through much of the bout where he caught frequent rights from Tendler.
 Herman would take the world bantamweight championship the following year and hold it almost continuously for four years.